thgsn/stage/README.md

 * Based on Ubuntu
 * VMWare as virtual backend expected
-* Will work with all other providers with minor adjustments
+* Works with all other providers with minor adjustments
+* Sizable